adrianocanofre/aws-architect-certified/topics/applications/swf.md

 # SWF(Simple Workflow Service)

-SWF is a web service that makes it easy to cordinate work across distributed application components.
-Amazon SWF anables applications for a range of use cases, including media processing, web applications beck-ends, business process workfloes, and analytics pipelines, to be designed as a coordination of tasks.
+SWF is a web service that makes it easy to coordinate work across distributed application components.
+Amazon SWF enables applications for a range of use cases, including media processing, web applications beck-ends, business process workflows, and analytics pipelines, to be designed as a coordination of tasks.
 Tasks represent invocations fo various processing steps in an application which can be performed by executable code, web service calls, human actions, and scripts.

 **SWF Workes**